Reference

 Reliquidation

-Entries where CBP hasn't yet completed final duty computation — the simplest category for refunds.
+A shipment where CBP hasn't closed the books yet — the easiest category for IEEPA refunds.

 Court of International Trade